-Because of the coronavirus, North Vancouver is celebrating Canada Day with an online event showcasing local artists, places and community organizations.
+Because of COVID-19, North Vancouver celebrates Canada Day in 2021 with an online event showcasing local artists, places and community organizations.

-Since the summer of last year, gatherings involving more than 50 people cannot take place in the summer of 2020 thanks to COVID-19.
-As a result, instead of the city’s usual Canada Day Festivities at Waterfront Park, this year local Rotary Clubs hosted a virtual Canada Day event on July 1st starting at 1:00 pm on July 1st in 2021.
+Since the summer of last year, gatherings involving more than 50 people haven’t been able to take place thanks to COVID-19.
+As a result, instead of the region’s usual Canada Day Festivities at Waterfront Park, last year the local Rotary Clubs hosted a virtual Canada Day event on July 1st.
+Another virtual event takes place at 1:00 pm on July 1st in 2021.
 See below for details.

 WHERE TO TUNE IN